pytroll/satpy/doc/source/modifiers.rst

 The parallax correction is currently experimental and subject to change.
 Although it is covered by tests, there may be cases that yield unexpected or incorrect results.
-By default, it uses nearest neighbour resampling.
-It can use a different resampling method, but parallax correction results are known to be wrong near the poles and the antimeridian when using bilinear resampling.
 It does not yet perform any checks that the provided (cloud top) height covers the area of the dataset for which the parallax correction shall be applied.